 Implants Help Secure Dentures

 Slippage is a common and embarrassing problem with traditional dentures.
 Since dentures are typically held in place with messy denture adhesives, slippage often occurs during talking or eating.
-Dentures can also cause painful gum irritation and because they do not stimulate the jawbone, they promote bone deterioration.
-Implant-retained dentures require no adhesives, stimulate the bone and provide dependable tooth replacement.
+Dentures can also cause painful gum irritation and because they do not stimulate the jawbone, they promote bone breakdown.
+Implant retained dentures require no adhesives, stimulate the bone and provide dependable tooth replacement.

 The Benefit of Having Dentures Supported by Implants

 The beauty of most dentures today is that they’re crafted from highly lifelike porcelain.
-They can be virtually indistinguishable from your natural tooth structure.
+They appear the same as your natural tooth structure.
 Without a root-like anchor, however, the realism falls short.
-For many patients, dentists often suggest support a custom-designed denture on a series of dental implant posts, which are prosthetic anchors made to mimic teeth roots.
+For many patients, dentists will suggest supporting a custom designed denture on a series of dental implant posts.
+The implants serve as prosthetic anchors made to mimic teeth roots.
 Implant posts are inserted into your jawbone, which can take 4-6 months to heal around the posts permanently.
 Then, your dentist can use the implant posts to secure your custom denture with unmatched comfort and stability.

 Teeth implants are worth the wait because they can hold your denture in place.
 This mimic root does even more than just serving to hold the prostheses in place.
 It also helps to supply nutrients to the jaw, which helps it to retain its structure.